curedao/docs/constitution/2-solution.md

 However, the more expensive it is to get a drug to market, the fewer companies can afford the upfront R&D investment.
 So the drug industry inevitably becomes more monopolistic.
 Thus there are more situations where the cost of trials for a superior treatment exceeds the profits from existing treatments.

-###### People With Rare Disease are Particularly Harmed
+###### People With Rare Disease are Severely Punished

 In the case of rare diseases, increasing the cost of treatment development to over a billion makes it impossible to recover your investment from a small number of patients.
-So rare disease patients are suffering the greatest harm from the added regulatory burden on development.
+So rare disease patients suffer the most severe harm from the added regulatory burden on development.

 How high should the cost of drug development be on our list of human problems?
 Well, when something costs more, you get less of it.
-For people who are dying of cancer, the fact that we couldn't afford enough research to cure them is definitely at the top of their list of human problems.
+For people dying of cancer, the fact that we couldn't afford enough research to cure them is definitely at the top of their list of human problems.

 ##### Delayed Life-Saving Treatments

 One unanticipated consequence of the amendments was that the new burden of proof made the process of drug development both more expensive and much longer, leading to increasing drug prices and a “drug lag”.
-After that point, whenever they released some new cancer or heart medication that was going to save 50 thousand lives a year, it meant that over the previous 10 years of trials 500 people died because they didn't have access to the drug earlier.
+After that point, whenever they released some new cancer or heart medication that would save 50 thousand lives a year, it meant that over the previous ten years of trials, 500 people died because they didn't have access to the drug earlier.

 ###### Deaths Due to US Regulatory "Drug Lag"